Mörk Borg: Gameplay

 As part of the Old School Renaissance, the game uses a rules-light system in which characters are randomly generated.
 There are six character types such as Gutterborn Scum or Esoteric Hermit, who can possess one of 20 occult powers.
 Action is resolved by rolling a 20-sided die and adding the relevant character stat modifier.

 Metal playlist

-The game comes with a recommended playlist of more than seven hours of doom metal.
+The game comes with a recommended playlist of more than seven hours of doom metal and death metal.
 The list includes "The Screen" by YOB, "Hawk as Weapon" by Conan, and Amongst the Catacombs of Nephren-Ka by Nile.

 Publication history

 In 2018, Swedish writer Pelle Nilsson designed a dark RPG while waiting in queue for eight hours to have a load of apples juiced.
 Working with artist Johan Nohr, Nilsson conceived of a small zine that would explain the rules and lore.
 However, a Kickstarter campaign crowdsourced enough funds to print a full-sized 92-page hardcover rulebook, published by Fria Ligan in 2020 with cover and interior art by Nohr.
 An English translation was also published in 2019 by Free League Workshop, the English-language arm of Fria Ligan.

 The game proved to be very popular, and many adventures and supplements have been created by the fan community.